goreleaser/nfpm/www/docs/index.md

 ## nFPM is not FPM

-This is a subtle way of saying it wont have all features, nor all formats that fpm has: it is supposed to be simpler.
+This is a subtle way of saying it won't have all features, nor all formats that `fpm` has: it is supposed to be simpler.

 And that's OK!, most of us don't need all those features most of the time.